BioWar/bitcoin-price-task/README.md

 TODO:
  - Save Mailgun key to environmental variable and use it more responsibly, but for tasks unrelated to production standards leave it be.
  - Swap example.csv for a relational database to increase scalability.
  - Decrease Docker container size with the staged build.
+(Done ✔️)
  - Create documentation for the project
  - Add tests.